Fairy Tail (video game): Development

 In September 2019, it was announced that Gust were developing a role-playing video game based on the manga series Fairy Tail under the direct supervision of its creator Hiro Mashima.
 Keisuke Kikuchi, a producer at the game's publisher Koei Tecmo, said that Mashima gave them a lot of feedback during the development process and was looking at everything from the viewpoint of making the fans happy.
-When deciding what story arcs of the large manga series to adapt for the game, Kikuchi explained that two fan-favorites stood out to them in particular, the Grand Magic Games and Tartaros arc.
-Following the events on Tenrou Island, the titular guild is rundown and needs to be restored to its former glory, "So in this game, one of the core systems is the guild's development and expansion."
-Playable character choices and fan requests also played a large role in deciding when to set the video game, "the best place to start would be in the middle of the franchise where some of the very popular characters have already made an appearance".
+When deciding what story arcs of the large manga series to adapt for the game, Kikuchi explained that two fan-favorites stood out to them in particular, the Grand Magic Games and Tartaros arcs.
+Following the events on Tenrou Island, the titular guild is run down and needs to be restored to its former glory, with one of the game's core systems being the guild's development and expansion.
+Playable character choices and fan requests also played a large role in deciding when to set the video game; according to Kikuchi, "the best place to start would be in the middle of the franchise where some of the very popular characters have already made an appearance".
 Characters are voiced by the same voice actors from Fairy Tail's anime adaptation.